fabianwilflingsederxxxl/techstack-tutorial/03-express-nodemon-pm2/Readme.md

 export const isProd = process.env.NODE_ENV === 'production';
 ```

-If the Node process used to run your app has a `process.env.PORT` environment variable set (that's the case when you deploy to Heroku for instance), it will use this for the port.
+If the Node process used to run your app has a `process.env.PORT` environment variable set (that's the case when you deploy to Heroku for instance) it will use this for the port.
 If there is none, we default to `8000`.

-The `isProd` is a simple util to test if we are running in production mode or not.
-If the "NODE_ENV" is not set to "production" the code defaults to development.
+The `isProd` is a simple util to test whether we are running in production mode or not.
+If the "NODE_ENV" is not set to "production" then the code defaults to "development".

 **Run:** `yarn add express compression`